Container registries store container images to:

 Time machine: Allows images with older tags to expire after a set period of time or based on a user-selected expiration time.

 Repository mirroring: Lets you mirror other registries for security reasons, such hosting a public repository on Red Hat Quay behind a company firewall, or for performance reasons, to keep registries closer to where they are used.

-Action log storage: Save Red Hat Quay logging output to Elasticsearch storage to allow for later search and analysis.
+Action log storage: Save Red Hat Quay logging output to Elasticsearch storage or Splunk to allow for later search and analysis.

 Internal authentication: Use the default local database to handle RBAC authentication to Red Hat Quay or choose from LDAP, Keystone (OpenStack), JWT Custom Authentication, or External Application Token authentication.